jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the FIF is a grey list company; and
   (b) the person first acquires a share or option to buy a share in the company—
     (i) under a venture investment agreement; and
-    (ii) at the same time and on the same terms as an acquisition of an interest in the FIF by the Venture Investment Fund or a company owned by the Venture Investment Fund.
+    (ii) at the same time and on the same terms as an acquisition of an interest in the FIF by New Zealand Growth Capital Partners Limited or a company owned by New Zealand Growth Capital Partners Limited.

 ### EX 38 Exemptions for employee share schemes
 Grey list companies